This is a collaborative post.

 You will simply grow the muscle you have and see your body change shape as that muscle slowly replaces more of your body fat.
 Unless you are training hard for a weight lifting competition or similar you will not bulk up.

 Why should you lift weights?
-Not everyone loves cardio or feels comfortable running but you can start a weight regime in the comfort of your own home with your own set of weights and the bonus of cooling off in your own bathroom, in your own shower or one of these stone baths.
+Not everyone loves cardio or feels comfortable running but you can start a weight regime in the comfort of your own home with your own set of weights and the bonus of cooling off in your own bathroom, in your own shower.

 You’ll burn more calories, you’ll feel fitter and more toned in just a few short weeks.
 Mix it up with some cardio for the overall health benefits and you’ll wonder why you didn’t start lifting years ago.
 Always ask a professional if you’re not sure how to lift safely.